skypilot-dev/quick-release/README.md

 The `master` branch is treated as the stable-release branch.
 A version bump on this branch results in a new version number in the form `X.X.X` (example: `1.0.0`).

+If the stable-release branch has a name other than `master`, set it using the `STABLE_RELEASE_BRANCH` environment variable in each of the workflow files.
+Note that the use of `master` is deprecated, and `main` will become the default stable-release branch name in a future version of this library.

-All other branches are treated as prerelease branches.
+All branches other than the stable-release branch are treated as prerelease branches.
 A version bump on a prerelease branch results in a new version number in the form `X.X.X-<BRANCH NAME>.X` (example: `1.0.0-beta.1`).

 ## How to install